Your cart is empty. Let's fix that!

 There are indications that B6 can support healthy immunity.
 Studies in both animals and humans suggest that deficiency in vitamin B6 affects immune responses, lymphocyte (the body’s main immune cells) differentiation and maturation, and antibody production (20).

 Vitamin B6 is required for the biosynthesis of several neurotransmitters like serotonin, dopamine, and γ-aminobutyric acid (GABA).
-Serotonin can affect your appetite, sleep, and cognitive functions, and it is also well known for its ability to improve overall mood.
+Serotonin can affect your appetite, sleep, and cognitive functions, and it is also well known for its ability to support overall mood.
 Dopamine is involved in the regulation of blood pressure and heart rate, while GABA is a major inhibitory neurotransmitter that widely controls the excitability of neurons.
 Vitamin B6 is even considered an “anti-stress” agent (21).

 Vitamin B6 promotes the development of healthy blood vessels.
 Preventative prenatal B6 supplementation is suggested for the health of neonatal coronary arteries (22).

 Another reason to look for vitamin B6 in your prenatal multivitamins is that it may help reduce nausea during pregnancy.
-Some research suggests that taking vitamin B6 for morning sickness greatly improves nausea for many pregnant women (23).
+Some research suggests that taking vitamin B6 for morning sickness greatly relieves nausea for many pregnant women (23).

 DHA is an omega 3 essential fatty acid that is incredibly important during pregnancy (24, 25).
 It’s all about the brain.
 DHA makes up over 90% of the omega-3 fatty acids in your brain.
 It regulates neurogenesis (the formation of new brain cells called neurons), neurotrophic factor (regulates growth of neurons), and synaptogenesis (the formation of connections between neurons).
 DHA:

 Without DHA, a baby's brain, spinal cord and eyes cannot develop properly (26), so it's vital that you get enough of the nutrient throughout pregnancy.
-It also boosts mom’s mood, sleep, and memory (27, 28, 29).
+It also supports mom’s mood, sleep, and memory (27, 28, 29).

 High intakes of omega-3 fats have been shown to lower the risk of preterm birth (30).
-Higher intakes of foods containing omega-3 long-chain polyunsaturated fatty acids, such as fish, during pregnancy have been associated with longer gestations and improved perinatal outcomes (31)
+Higher intakes of foods containing omega-3 long-chain polyunsaturated fatty acids, such as fish, during pregnancy have been associated with longer gestations and better perinatal outcomes (31)

 Everyone needs EPA and DHA omega-3 for healthy immune function, but most people are not consuming the minimum intake recommendations for EPA and DHA for healthy immune function.
 The body doesn’t make it and, unfortunately, women must limit their consumption of fish during pregnancy.
 As a result, many moms-to-be struggle to get the DHA they and their babies need through diet alone.
 The recommended amount by the March of Dimes is over 200 mg of DHA.